 With a deep expertise in health policy, Beeta offers tailored insights to advance client needs under an ever-changing healthcare landscape.
 Beeta is adept at leveraging and fostering relationships with key congressional staff, federal offices, and healthcare stakeholders.
 Beeta has a knack for thoughtfully identifying and cultivating strategies around emerging federal health-related policies.

 Issue Areas: Healthcare delivery, opioid research and response, Medicare and Medicaid Policy, health professions education and training, health disparities, public health, biomedical research, cancer research.

-Additional Experience: Beeta served as Senior Health Policy Associate at the Alliance for Health Policy, a non-partisan, non-profit organization co-founded by Senator Jay Rockefeller, which provides timely and relevant information to policy makers on healthcare issues.
-Prior to that position, Beeta served on Capitol Hill as a Staff Assistant and Health Policy Fellow in Representative Allyson Schwartz’s (D-PA) office and as an intern in the offices of the late Senator Ted Kennedy (D-MA) and Representative Tim Ryan (D-OH).
+Additional Experience: Beeta served as Senior Health Policy Associate at the Alliance for Health Policy, a non-partisan, non-profit organization co-founded by Senator Jay Rockefeller, which provides timely and relevant information on healthcare issues to policy makers.
+Prior to that position, Beeta served on Capitol Hill as a Staff Assistant and Health Policy Fellow in the office of Pennsylvania Representative Allyson Schwartz’s office and as an intern in the offices of the late Massachusetts Senator Ted Kennedy and Ohio Representative Tim Ryan.